![]() |

 a) Competitive Sealed Proposals may be used whenever permitted by the Code and as described in this Part.

-b) The Competitive Sealed Proposal method of source selection may be used to procure the following categories (note that the following services, if they are professional and artistic, must be procured pursuant to Section 4.2035 of this Part):
+b) The Competitive Sealed Proposal method of source selection may be used to procure the following categories.
+Note that the following services, if they are professional and artistic, must be procured in accordance with Section 4.2035.

 1) electronic data processing equipment, software and services;